Glögg Swedish Mulled Wine: Perfect Glogg Recipe

 So it makes sense that the Swedes – those northern clime loving folk – came up with one of the best recipes for mulled wine I know of.
-Sipping this syrupy, aromatic wine is like coming home to a crackling fire – it will warm you from your head to your toes, it will make you glad for the moment, and it will fill your heart with longing for the people and places you’ve loved.
-Wonderful, that.
+Sipping this syrupy, aromatic wine is like coming home to a crackling fire – it will warm you from your head to your toes, it will make you glad for the moment, and it will fill your heart with longing for the people and places you've loved.

 makes 1 quart

 3 cups full-bodied red wine

 1 cup unrefined cane sugar (sorry, no substitutes on this one)

 2-inch fresh ginger root, cut into 5-6 coins

 Stir together all ingredients, except for the almonds, in a large heavy-bottomed pot.
 Heat gently over medium-low heat and let it mull for at least 1-2 hours before serving.

 To serve, strain well and ladle into serving cups or mugs, adding 1-2 almonds to each one.
 You can float a star anise to add a pretty touch as well, but it's not traditional (well, I suppose that's up to debate…)